MicrosoftDocs/win32/desktop-src/Intl/using-byte-order-marks.md

 > [!Note]
-> Microsoft uses UTF-16, little endian byte order.
+> Legacy Microsoft products either use Windows-1252 or UCS-2 (fixed-with UTF-16), little endian byte order, for "Unicode".
+For new applications, UTF-8 is recommended.